sing-group/seda/seda-docs/source/operations.rst

 4. Remove sequences with in-frame stop codons: filters sequences so that only those without in-frame stop codons are kept.
 5. Minimum sequence length: filters sequences so that only those with the specified minimum sequence length are kept.
 A value of 0 indicates that no minimum sequence length is required.
 6. Maximum sequence length: filters sequences so that only those with the specified maximum sequence length are kept.
 A value of 0 indicates that no minimum sequence length is required.
 7. If the header count filtering option is selected at the sequences level, then it filters sequences so that only those meeting the specified criteria regarding header counts are kept.
+See the examples to learn how to use this filter.
 8. Minimum number of sequences: filters files so that only those with the specified minimum number of sequences are kept.
 9. Maximum number of sequences: filters files so that only those with the specified maximum number of sequences are kept.
 10. If the header count filtering option is selected at the files level, then it filters files so that only those where all sequences meet the specified criteria regarding header counts are kept.
+See the examples to learn how to use this filter.
 11. Remove by size difference: filters sequences so that only those with the specified difference when compared to the reference sequence are kept.

   a)	Maximum size difference (%): the maximum sequence length difference allowed expressed as a percentage.